dennisXZX/web-developer-notes/README.md

 - when invoked as a constructor function, ‘this’ refers to the object instance created by the constructor.
 - when invoked by using call() and apply() method, ‘this’ refers to the object passed in as the first parameter.

-In ES6, an arrow function does not create its own scope, so 'this' has its original meaning from the enclosing scope.
+In ES6, an arrow function does not create its own context, so 'this' has its original context from the enclosing scope.

 $(this) is not a legitimate Javascript variable.
 In jQuery library, however, it means to construct a jQuery object so you can call jQuery methods on the object.